 These kebabs came about from merging Indian spices with Turkish whole nuts and Mediterranean spices.
-The kebabs are soft, melt-in-your-mouth and pop with chilies.
+The kebabs are soft, melt-in-your-mouth and pop with chillies.
 Pungent and flavorful, one of the few recipes that I make often.

-For more recipes that i have created click here.
+For more recipes that I have created click here.

 1 Lb ground beef, or ground lamb, or ground beef and lamb mix.
 I usually do the mix.
 Or ground chicken.
 For the vegetarians, you can use finely diced paneer and breadcrumbs to form the burgers.